TimeBandit/personal-site/src/posts/2022-01-26-go-logical-with-css.md

 Imagine a house that reacted to its surroundings.
 So the roof would slide to the west wall and the windows would move the east walls.
 We could say that the house is doing what makes logical sense for it to do without any effort from you.

-This idea is close to what CSS logical properties are.
-Your layout understands its context and reflows the content
+This idea is close to what CSS logical properties are for.
+Your layout understands its context and reflows the content accordingly.

 The suns path across the sky and the incline of the weather trigger changes in the house.